threefoldfoundation/www_tfnow/content/docs/decentralized-dev-intro/index.md

 # Intro

-## Many developers understand the importance of decentralization
+## Decentralized Developer solutions support developers looking to build in a decentralized way

-[Get help here from Weynand.]
+[Get help here from Weynand or Zaibon.]